filecoin-project/lily/docs/deployment_ops_guide.md

 - High confidence values will protect you from indexing data on the wrong branch during a reorg.
 (See [args: `lily [watch|walk] --confidence` (TODO: link needed)](#LINKNEEDED) for details.)
 - Large timeout windows allow a Task which may occasionally run longer to complete instead of being terminated.
 (See [args: `lily [watch|walk] --window` (TODO: link needed)](#LINKNEEDED) for details.)
 - The `actorstatesminer` Task produces the most intensive workload of all the Tasks.
 It is recommended to isolate that Task on its own Job and preferably on its own machine.
 The miner state of each two tipsets is loaded into memory for diffing and it is the largest of all the states.
-- When multiple Tasks are assigned to the same Job, the Job will not continue to the next tipset until all Tasks are completed or skipped.
+- When multiple Tasks are assigned to the same Job, the Job will not continue to the next tipset until all Tasks are completed or skipped, therefore, in the example above, `actorstatesinit` and `actorstatesmarket`, which are are times more intensive, are separated into their own jobs which run in parallel.
 - Lily Tasks are typically memory-bound, then disk-bound before they are CPU-bound.
 Disk IO and CPU usage are not as highly demanded as memory.
 Memory-optimized hardware should be prioritized for Lily deployments.

 A quick overview of Lily's operation is also available by executing `lily help overview` in the console.